Extracting Unsatisfiable Cores for LTL via Temporal Resolution: Extraction

-Assume for a moment that in columns 8 (\emph{p.1 -- c}) and 9 (\emph{p.2 -- c}) of Tab.~\ref{tab:productionrules} all \no are replaced with \yes, i.e., that each conclusion in the resolution graph is connected by an edge to each of its premises rather than only to a subset of them.
-In that case the \uc in SNF according to Def.~\ref{def:coreextraction} would contain all clauses of the set of starting clauses $\setclauses$ that contributed to deriving the empty clause and, hence, to establishing unsatisfiability of $\setclauses$.
-In that case it would follow directly from the correctness of \tr that $\setclausesuc$ is unsatisfiable.
-In the proof (see \refformalcoreextraction) it remains to show that not including an edge \begin{inparaenum} \item from premise 1 to the conclusion for rule \refaugtwo, \item from premise 2 to the conclusion for rule \refloopconclusiontwo, \item from premise 2 to the conclusion for rule \refloopitinitc, and \item from premise 1 to the conclusion for rule \refloopitinitc \end{inparaenum} in the resolution graph $\graph$ maintains the fact that the resulting $\setclausesuc$ is unsatisfiable.
+\begin{proof} Notice that in the resolution graph each conclusion is connected by an edge to all of its premises.
+Therefore, the \uc in SNF according to Def.~\ref{def:coreextraction} contains all clauses of the set of starting clauses $\setclauses$ that contributed to deriving the empty clause and, hence, to establishing unsatisfiability of $\setclauses$.
+It now follows directly from the correctness of \tr that $\setclausesuc$ is unsatisfiable.
+This concludes the proof.

-By taking the fact that each vertex in the resolution graph has at most 2 incoming edges into account, the first part of the following Prop.~\ref{thm:corecomplexity} is immediate from Def.~\ref{def:resolutiongraph} and \ref{def:coreextraction}.
-The second part is obtained by bounding the number of \begin{inparaenum} \item different clauses in each partition, \item iterations in each loop search by the length of the longest monotonically increasing sequence of Boolean formulas over $\allaps$, and \item loop searches by the number of different loop search conclusions. \end{inparaenum}